epomatti/microservices-archetypes/README.md

 This can possibly lead to a multi-language microservices architecture.

-![Elatic][4]
+![Team Segregation][4]

 ### 8 - Migration

-Gradual migration from a legacy application to a microservices architecture might be implemented, where new services are created in isolation, while existing services can be gradually migrated to the new platform.
+Gradual migration from legacy applications (or monoliths) to a microservices architecture might be implemented, where new services are created in isolation, while existing services can be gradually migrated to the new platform.

-![Elatic][5]
+![Migration][5]

 ### 9 - Nanoservices